MESGJanie/documentation/service/configuration.md

 Services can specify internal dependencies like database, cache or blockchain client.
 If docker is used we could use the docker-compose syntax.

-## Visibility

-A service defines who can see it by setting a visibility parameter.
-The possible values are: all, users, workers, none.
-If set to users, any user will be able to select the service in a task.
-If set to workers, any worker will be able to run the service.
-If set to all, any user and worker will be able to access it.
-If set to none, the service will be accessible by manually entering its service ID \(that will be creating when deploying the service\).

-## Publish

-A service defines what is published on the network when deploying by setting a publish parameter.
-The possible values are: all, source, container, none.
-If set to source, only the source code will be published \(the developer will have to execute the service itself\).
-If set to container, only the container will be published \(any worker will be able to run it\).
-If set to all, both the source code and the container will be published.
-If set to none, only the service config file will be published \(the developer will have to execute the service itself\).

 # Example of service